 Minnie’s voice is rarely heard, even today: it is the voice of an independent, childless woman, an artist who never puts up with abuse, and who managed to find pleasure while living through tough times.

 by Del Rey copyright 1997 Hobemian Records

 (a version of this article was originally published in Acoustic Guitar Magazine 1997)

 Sources not cited in the text are from record labels and personal conversations with musicians.
 Photo courtesy the Frank Driggs collection.
 Langston Hughes quote courtesy Vintage Books USA.

-If you are interested in Minnie’s guitar style, I’m making a Homespun video due out in 2015 on how to figure her guitar parts in the various keys she plays in.
-Until then, there’s a few hints as to positions, and links to sound recordings on the Playing Memphis Minnie page.
+If you are interested in Minnie’s guitar style, I’ve made a Homespun video on how to figure her guitar parts in the various keys she plays in.
+There are also additional hints as to positions, and links to sound recordings on the Playing Memphis Minnie page.
 Have fun!